hizhangp/triplet/README.md

 2. Pre-train your model with softmax loss.

-3. Train triplet model based on your pre-trained model.
+3. Finetune triplet model based on your pre-trained model.

 4. Learn to adjust parameters.